ifilot/p2000t-rs232-cartridge/README.md

 source code already inserted at the end of the standard BASIC-NL cartridge allowing the user to only write two lines of BASIC code to start the program.

+> **Warning**: This adaptation of the BASIC cartridge is based on version 1.1.
+> I chose this version because it provides sufficient free space for the
+> necessary modifications.
+However, it is important to note that the latest
+> version of the BASIC cartridge is labeled as `1.1A2`.
+This newer version
+> potentially includes some changes that certain programs rely on,
+> making them incompatible with this particular cartridge.

 ## Usage

 ### P2000T